0

 Kentucky St / Baker St is an urban neighborhood (based on population density) located in Bakersfield, California.

 Kentucky St / Baker St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Kentucky St / Baker St neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Kentucky St / Baker St neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics